nus-cs2103-AY2324S2/ip/docs/README.md

 ### Deleting a loan taken: `delete loan taken`
 Deletes the specified loan taken from the program.
+You can use the `list loan taken` command to find the specific loan taken to delete.

 Format: `delete loan taken <number>`

 Example: